sohnemann/DIY-CNC-machine/docs/07-electrical-wiring-and-connect-components.md

 ![set_microstepping_2](./images/build/frame/set_microstepping_2.jpg)

-### Router cable management and connect to main power supply
+## Router cable management and connect to main power supply

+!!! danger
-**NOTE: THIS PART INCLUDES WIRING OF HIGH VOLTAGE ELECTRICITY THAT CAN BE LETHAL IF NOT DONE PROPERLY.
+    **THIS PART INCLUDES WIRING OF HIGH VOLTAGE ELECTRICITY THAT CAN BE LETHAL IF NOT DONE PROPERLY.
 THE COLORS OF THE CABLES CAN VARY DEPENDING ON REGION/COUNTRY AND YOUR COMPONENTS/PINOUT NUMBERS MIGHT LOOK DIFFERENT.
       BEFORE YOU CONNECT THE POWER CORD TO THE POWER OUTLET, YOU MUST CONSULT WITH A LICENSED ELECTRICIAN TO MAKE SURE THAT EVERYTHING IS PROPERLY WIRED AND THAT IT IS IN LINE WITH YOUR LOCAL LEGISLATIONS.**

 As I wanted the emergency stop switch to kill the router as well, the router cable was inserted into the small electronic box to reach the emergency stop switch in the large electronic box.